zfj4/EIAnalysis/README.md

 ## 7 — (Optional) Run with Docker instead of steps 3–6

-If you have [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed, you can skip creating a virtual environment, installing dependencies, and setting up PostgreSQL manually.
-Docker handles all of it.
+If you have [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed, you can skip steps 3 through 8 entirely.
+Docker creates the virtual environment, installs all dependencies (including epiinfo and PostgreSQL), runs migrations, and starts the server — all automatically.

 From the project folder, run: